collective-soundworks/soundworks/README.md

 // Initialize the modules (the methods' arguments are explained in the documentation) var sync = new serverSide.Sync(...);
-var placement = new serverSide.Placement(...);
+var checkin = new serverSide.Checkin(...);
-var performance = new Performance(...); // This class has te bo written by you
+var performance = new Performance(...); // This class has to be written by you

 // Launch the server and the scenario! server.start(app);
-server.map('/player', 'My Scenario', sync, placement, performance);
+server.map('/player', 'My Scenario', sync, checkin, performance);
 ```

-That way, the `sync`, `placement` and `performance` modules of a `player` (who connects to the server via the namespace `'/player') would be able to dialog with the corresponding modules on the server side.
+That way, the `sync`, `checkin` and `performance` modules of a `player` (who connects to the server via the namespace `'/player') would be able to dialog with the corresponding modules on the server side.

 ### How to write a module?

 #### Client side

-On the client side, a module extends the `ClientModule` base class and must have a method `.start()` and a method `.done()`.
+On the client side, a module extends the `ClientModule` base class and must have a method `.start()` and a method `.done()`. **A module should call the method `.done()` when the whole process of the module is completed.**

 ##### .start()

 The `.start()` method is called to start the module.
-I should handle the logic and the steps that lead to the completion of the module. **The module should call the method `this.done()` when the whole process of the module is completed.**
+It should handle the logic and the steps that lead to the completion of the module.

 For instance, the purpose of the `ClientTopology` module is to get the topology from the server.
 Therefore, the `.start()` method of the `ClientTopology` module does the following:

-- It sends a request to the `ServerTopology` module via `socket.io`, asking the server to send the `topology` object.
+- It sends a request to the `ServerTopology` module via Web Sockets, asking the server to send the `topology` object.

-- When it receives the response from the server with the `topology` object, it stores the `topology` as an attribute, and finally calls the method `.done()`: the module has done its duty.
+- When it receives the response from the server with the `topology` object, it stores the `topology` as an attribute.
+- Finally, since the module has done its duty, it calls the method `.done()`.

 In Javascript, it looks like the following.